Port Melbourne railway line: Conversion to light rail

+Looking towards Port Melbourne from the Swallow Street level crossing, 2007.
+Tram and road traffic movements are controlled by traffic lights.

 Along with the St Kilda railway line, the conversion the line to light rail was first announced on 13 January 1983, by the Victorian state government, with cost estimates at the time of around $6 million.

 The line was closed on 10 October 1987, three months after the closure of the St Kilda railway line.
-The last service departed the station at 18.03, with freight services to Montague continuing until 16 October of the same year.
+The last service departed Port Melbourne station at 18.03, with freight services to Montague continuing until 16 October of the same year.
 The line reopened as part of the Melbourne tram network on 18 December 1987.

 Melbourne tram route 109 now operates on the converted track.
 The section from Southbank Junction to Port Melbourne was converted to light rail, requiring the conversion from broad gauge used by the Melbourne rail network to tram track, as well as reducing the overhead voltage from 1,500 V DC to 600 V DC required for the trams.
 Additionally, low level platforms were built on the sites of the former stations to accommodate the trams which contained steps to street level.
 Low floor trams have since been introduced to the route.